 Password: The password of the database schema

-Then click “OK” to save this JAAS object
+Then click “OK” to save the JAAS object

-On Websphere Application Console home page, go to Resource->JDBC->JDBC provider on left panel, click “New..” and create a new Oracle JDBC provider, please specify proper scope, classpath of the ojdbc driver file (driver files like ojdbc7.jar are included with oracle distribution, make sure to use the one compatible with your JDK) and proper implementation class name (“oracle.jdbc.pool.OracleConnectionPoolDataSource” is recommended but not absolute, depends on production environment configuration).
+On the Websphere Application Console home page, go to Resource->JDBC->JDBC provider on the left panel, click “New..” and create a new Oracle JDBC provider, please specify the proper scope, classpath of the ojdbc driver file (driver files like ojdbc7.jar are included with oracle distribution, make sure to use the one compatible with your JDK) and proper implementation class name (“oracle.jdbc.pool.OracleConnectionPoolDataSource” is recommended but not absolute, depends on production environment configuration).

-Click “OK” to save this JDBC provider.
-Still on “JDBC Provider” page, click “Data sources” link and click “New..” to create data source for each schema:
+Click “OK” to save the JDBC provider.
+Still, on the “JDBC Provider” page, click the “Data sources” link and click “New..” to create a data source for each schema:

-In the next page, specify JNDI name.
-Please note the JNDI name defined here MUST MATCH the exact name specified as element <res-ref-name> value within <resource-ref> element from <application-path>\WEB-INF\web.xml.
+On the next page, specify the JNDI name.
+Note: The JNDI name defined here MUST MATCH the exact name specified as element <res-ref-name> value within <resource-ref> element from <application-path>\WEB-INF\web.xml.

-Fill in the “URL” field with current database schema, i.e. jdbc:oracle:thin:@server:1521:serverdb or jdbc:sqlserver://@server;databaseName=@schemaName
+Fill in the “URL” field with the current database schema, i.e. jdbc:oracle:thin:@server:1521:serverdb or jdbc:sqlserver://@server;databaseName=@schemaName

-In next page, select proper JAAS alias which has been setup on 1.2.1 for “Component-managed authentication alias” and choose “WSLogin” for “Mapping-configuration alias”, then click “Next” and “Finish”
+On the next page, select the proper JAAS alias which has been setup on 1.2.1 for “Component-managed authentication alias” and choose “WSLogin” for “Mapping-configuration alias”, then click “Next” and “Finish”

-Go back to “Data Sources” page, click every data source created and click “Test Connection” button, if everything is proper configured, there should be a test successful message.
+Go back to the “Data Sources” page, click every data source created and click the “Test Connection” button, if everything is properly configured, there should be a test successful message.

-On Websphere Application Console home page, go to “Applications”-> “WebSphere enterprise applications” and click the application link for OptiVLM Vault Balance, go to “Resource references”, select the module for OptiVLM Vault Balance and click “Modify Resource Authentication Method..”, click “Use default method” and choose proper JAAS authentication, then click “Apply”.
-Repeat the same action to every resource references and click “OK”.
+On the Websphere Application Console home page, go to “Applications”-> “WebSphere enterprise applications” and click the application link for OptiVLM Vault Balance, go to “Resource references”, select the module for OptiVLM Vault Balance and click “Modify Resource Authentication Method..”, click “Use default method” and choose proper JAAS authentication, then click “Apply”.
+Repeat the same action for every resource reference and click “OK”.

 Update VaultBalance.properties for various settings.
-File is located in directory <application-path>/WEB-INF/classes .
+The file is located in the directory <application-path>/WEB-INF/classes .

 Update to point the system log file to the desired location.
 This uses Log4J which is a Java logging utility that logs the usage activity in the application.

-There are two provided methods for logging in the log4j.properties file:
+There are two provided methods for logging in to the log4j.properties file:

-logging to the standard out file known as the Console Appender or stdout, and
+logging to the standard out file known as the Console Appender or stdout.

+and

 logging to a separate log file known as a Rolling File Appender or ROL.

 Typically, most installations will use the second option (VLM logging to a separate log file as opposed to the application server default out log).
-The first option is the default, which results in a standard configuration that can be run “out-of-the-box” by logging to the standard out.
+The first option is the default, which results in a standard configuration that can be run “out-of-the-box” by logging into the standard out.
 The default is for WARN (warning-level) logging to the standard out of the JVM.
 Typically, this would be the default application server (e.g. WebSphere) log file.
-The second option is for logging to a separate log file.
-Please note this directory must exist and be accessible for writing from the application.
-You can use either or both options, although it is recommended to use the second option (ROL) in order to have a separate log file for OptiVLM not mixed with other Application Server messages.
+The second option is for logging into a separate log file.

+Note: This directory must exist and be accessible for writing from the application.
+You can use either or both options, although it is recommended to use the second option (ROL) to have a separate log file for OptiVLM (not mixed with other Application Server messages).

 Merely comment out the appropriate fields as desired with a preceding hash (#) symbol to comment out a line.

-Please note that the file name and full path to the log file should be used, assuming a ROL log file.
+Note: The file name and full path to the log file should be used, assuming a ROL log file.